 EAP is an integrated skills program for intermediate to advanced English students who want to develop their academic reading, writing, speaking and listening skills.
 The program is delivered in a full-time, 16-week format with up to 28 hours in class per week.

 Students who do not meet the English-language requirement for direct entry into IGSPP but who have an IELTS 5.5, TOEFL 65 or equivalent are encouraged to enroll in the combined IGSPP plus EAP program.
-Students who complete the EAP program at level 500 with a grade of at least 75% are eligible to enter IGSPP.
+Students who achieve IELTS 6.0 or complete the EAP program at level 500 are eligible to enter IGSPP.

 Students who meet the English language requirements for direct entry to IGSPP may also choose to enroll in the combined IGSPP plus EAP program.
 EAP is suitable for students with higher levels of English-language ability.
 Placement tests at the beginning of the session will determine your level in the EAP program.